Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 ## How to use:
 Loading hero on first time, select the twrpg save folder on the bottom; next, click the add button to add heros, download URL if any, and the loading String if you want; then, click add/update; finally, select the hero you would like to load and click the load button.

+Scan save files to add all heros at once.

 Hosting on the first time, type the bot's name, map load command if any, and game name; then click private/public to host.
 Everything will be saved for the next time when you want to host.
 Click Delete Bot History to delete the selected bot info.

 Inventory, default F2 to enable/disable it.
 Click the button then click a key on your keyboard to remap that key for inventory.
 Check box for auto cast/quick cast.